Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

 \begin{proof}[Proof of Theorem \ref{thm:the_second_main}] The diagonal map $\Delta : M \to M\times M$ is an induction.
 Then the result follows from Theorem \ref{thm:general_main}. \end{proof}

-\begin{rem} Theorem \ref{thm:general_main} is regarded as a generalization of the result \cite[Theorem 0.1]{C2} in which $M$ and $N$ are assumed to be manifolds, however $f$ is a more general smooth map.
+\begin{rem} Theorem \ref{thm:general_main} is regarded as a generalization of the result \cite[Theorem 0.1]{C2} in which $M$ and $N$ are assumed to be manifolds.
 The theorem due to Chen asserts that the homology of the bar complex $\Omega^*(M)\otimes_f \overline{B}(A)$ is isomorphic to the cubical cohomology of the Chen space $E_f$ via the pairing with the iterated integrals and cubic smooth chains; see \cite[(2.2)]{C2}. \end{rem}